wp-plugins/fcchat/readme.txt

 MOST RECENT FEATURES

-Versions 3.5.1 adds a few administrative shortcuts and enhancements.

-In the next version, we will be adding a page discussion feature, so that you can have a chat room for each page or topic on your site'.
+Versions 3.6.0.1 introduces BlogChat.
+Just as you have a comments section for each topic on your blog, BlogChat gives you a dedicated chat room for each of your blog entries.
+To learn more about BlogChat, visit this page:http://www.fastcatsoftware.com/chat/userguide/chatbox.asp

 The video chat now supports Flash player 11's h264 streaming capability.
 This represents a significant enhancement, in terms of video resolution and bandwidth usage.
 There are now 2 different layouts available for the chat window: Chatcenter and MsgCenter.
 The new MsgCenter layout is for those of you wish to use the Instant Messanger feature exclusively.